LearnersGuild/learning-os/game/skills-levels-abilities.md

 - Identify, explain, and apply client side rendering in a web app
 - Identify, explain, and apply error handling in a web app
 - Identify, explain, and apply helpers in a web app
+- Use OAuth to authenticate with a third-party service
 - Build a web app with user authentication
 - Build a web app with user authorization
 - Build a web app that renders HTML on the client